Frequently Asked Questions

-Learn more about our faculty and administration by clicking on each teacher’s page for a short bio
+Learn more about our esteemed faculty and administration by clicking on each teacher’s page for a short bio.

 Who is a Pacifica student?

 Pacifica students come from Christian schools, independent schools, and public schools.
 They represent a variety of ethnic, economic, and religious backgrounds.
-Pacifica-Orange County will draw students from communities across Orange County.
-Pacifica students are those of character who are committed to academic, athletic, and artistic excellence.
+Pacifica draws students from communities all across Orange County.
+Our Tritons are those of character who are committed to academic, athletic, and artistic excellence.

 What colleges do Pacifica students attend?

 What do you look for when admitting students to Pacifica?